epheonix380/CPSC210_JavaProject/README.md

 - Have the ability to "sell" the items
 - Have transaction records

+The main use of this application will be for independent vendors who cannot afford solutions from the large companies.
+Because of this, it will have a feature set to match its user base.
+It won't be connected to the internet because it is not necessary, it won't have multi user support because it won't be necessary.
+It will be for one person running a small store, that wants to keep track of their sales and make it easier for them to run their business.

 **Who will use it?**
 - Small shops
 - Street Vendors (Probably would require further development into an android app)
+- Basically any place that only has a single user and wants to keep track of sales

 **Why is this project of interest to you**
 - I noticed that a lot of people here were not using digital systems for item sales and instead still used calculators